Where do you Learn to Dance?

 It is important to note the class size at a dance school as that will determine how much personalized attention each student will have from the faculty.
 In addition, a smaller class size ensures that students do not miss out on any elementary concepts.
 While teaching happens at the group level, instructors work hard to fulfill the aspirations of individual students.

 The most important aspect of any dance lesson is consistency.
 The various instructors who run the curriculum have to be woven together by the common thread of quality so that those who successfully complete the program live up to a certain level of expectation.
-Though students are free to have their favorite teacher, they should be assured of the same quality of training regardless of the instructor.
+Though students are free to have their favorite teacher, they should be assured of the same quality of training regardless of the instructor for their lessons.